What to Do When Your LiPo Batteries Swell

 The first thing you should know is that a swollen LiPo battery is a lost cause.
 You cannot fix it, and you should look for a replacement battery as soon as possible.
 Once you have decided to stop using your swollen LiPo battery, your next order of business should be to dispose it properly.

 Before disposal, it is considered good practice to discharge the swollen LiPo battery completely.
-This ensures that the LiPo battery will not cause a fire, should its terminals somehow accidentally get connected and form a circuit.
+This decreases the chances that the LiPo battery will not cause a fire, should its terminals somehow accidentally get connected and form a circuit.

 In the past, some battery manufacturers recommended submerging the LiPo batteries in saltwater as a means of discharging them.
 This method has become heavily contested, as many users have argued that not only was it ineffective, but it was also dangerous.
 Discharging a battery in saltwater is a very slow process that can take several days to a few weeks.
 During this time, the saltwater can corrode the aluminum terminals of a LiPo battery, resulting in electrolyte solution leaking out to the water.
 This is bad news, since battery acids are typically very reactive and toxic.